Feb 2017 - Oct 2020

 Reflect and Learn

-• This is one of the projects that has allowed me to grow the most and have the greatest impact in my career so far.
+- This is one of the projects that has allowed me to grow the most and have the greatest impact in my career so far.
 Over the years, I was able to know the product inside and out and serve as an invaluable resource for the team.
-I learned a ton about both the technical side as well as crucial skills in collaboration and communication that I’m sure will serve me throughout my career.
+I learned about both the technical side as well as crucial skills in collaboration and communication that I’m sure will serve me throughout my career.

-• One of the most interesting aspects of this project to me was the intersection of quantitative and qualitative research.
+- One of the most interesting aspects of this project to me was the intersection of quantitative and qualitative research.
 As the data scientist on the team, most of my time was spent on the quantitative side of things, which was extremely useful in understanding precisely what impact the product was having.
 But I really enjoyed dipping into the qualitative side of the research to get at the why behind those numbers.
 Reflecting on this experience was a huge part of my decision to transition from data science to product design.

-• We also had to think very hard about the different needs we were serving.
+- We also had to think very hard about the different needs we were serving.
 Our end users were the people living in the houses and being comfortable or uncomfortable.
 On the other hand, our paying customers were the utilities who wanted to see the best results possible.
 These interests were often at odds with each other and the team had to make tough decisions about what to prioritize.
 Being thorough and objective in the research process was crucial to these decisions.